 Courtney Romba, MD

-Residency Training: Rush University Medical Center Post-Graduation: Instructor at Northwestern University/Ann & Robert H. Lurie Children’s Hospital of Chicago
+Residency Training: Rush University Medical Center Post-Graduation: Faculty at Northwestern University/Ann & Robert H. Lurie Children’s Hospital of Chicago

 I was drawn to Lurie Children’s fellowship program for its breadth of clinical experiences, strong dedication to fellow education and warm, collegial environment.